nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 0: Backup your data

 Or prepare it to be migrated.
-We will format your SDD entirely, so... yeah
+We will format your SSD entirely, so... yeah

 ### Step 1: Download the Arch Linux ISO file